kjetilho/rl-bareos/README.md

 __`sched`__: Explicit name of schedule, overrides random selection.
 (`schedule` is a reserved word in Puppet, hence the strange parameter name.)

+__`order`__: Give a hint to in what order jobs should run.
+This should be a value consisting of one capital letter and two digits.
+Jobs with "A00" will be scheduled first, "Z99" will be scheduled last.
+The default is "N50".

 __`runscript`__: Array of script specifications to run before or after job.
 Each element is a hash containing values for `command` and optional other parameters.  `command` can be a single command or an